xpepper/poker-hands-kata/README.md

 ### TODO

 * [F] Poker hand with four cards
-    * [R] change the name of the player used in the tests (ex. "a name" should be "a test player")
     * [R] reorganize ranks inside `Rank` (also move out in separate classes?)
     * [R] simplify the `winsAgainst#matchesSafely` method (why `firstResult` and `secondResult`?)